YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTSECUNDF
 ------------------

-REPLINSTSECUNDF, REPLINSTSECUNDF Secondary replication instance name not defined
+REPLINSTSECUNDF, Secondary replication instance name not defined

 MUPIP Error: This error is issued by any mupip replic -source command that requires a secondary instance name to be specified.
 The source server commands that require this qualifier are those that have any of -activate, changelog, deactivate, needrestart, start, statslog or stopsourcefilter specified.
 The secondary name can be specified either through the INSTSECONDARY qualifier or through the environment variable gtm_repl_instsecondary.
 If neither of them is specified, this error is issued.